RedisGrafana/RedisGrafana/docs/development/redis-app.md

 ## Configuration

-The [Overview](../redis-app/overview.md) page explains how to enable plug-in and manage multiple Redis Data Sources.
+The [Overview](../redis-app/overview.md) page explains how to enable plugin and manage multiple Redis Data Sources.

 ## Contact Us